Schizophrenia: Nutrient Therapy to Balance Brain Chemistry

 This type of mental illness usually appears in late adolescence or early adulthood, but it can strike at any time in life.
 The signs and symptoms vary from person to person, but many people with the disorder report experiencing delusions or hallucinations.
 They report hearing voices, as well as seeing, smelling, tasting and feeling things that are not there.
 Many also have very inappropriate or strange behaviors, disorganized speech, decreased motivation or interest, and can appear emotionless.

 Chemical Biotype Key To Natural Healing for Schizophrenia

 In mainstream psychiatry, schizophrenia is an umbrella term given to several different mental disorders.
 It’s considered a devastating diagnosis and natural healing for schizophrenia is often considered impossible.
 In his research, William J. Walsh, PhD, of the Walsh Research Institute, discovered that persons diagnosed with schizophrenia fall into five different biotypes:

-- Overmethylation schizophrenia (the most common)
+- Overmethylation schizophrenia (was previously the most common)

 - Pyrrole disorder schizophrenia

 - Gluten, dairy and other food intolerances can cause schizophrenia in some cases (due to massive gut inflammation)